LambdaLabsML/distributed-training-guide/03-multi-node/README.md

 The main differences here to consider are:
 1. How the nodes get in contact with each other (the `rdzv` arguments in the torchrun command)
 2. Your code may need to use `local_rank` instead of `rank`. `rank` is between 0 and world_size, so if you have 2 machines, the second machine may have ranks 8-16.
 Local rank on the second machine will still be 0-8.
+3. How each node has a copy of the same data (either downloading the data to a shared network drive, or downloading a copy to each node)

 Error reporting/handling becomes extremely important with more than 1 node.
 Networking issues are very common, and there are some subtle things that you need to ensure are identical between the machines.

 tl;dr: When going from single to multi node, ensuring environments are the same is the most important thing.

+### Shared network drive

+Shared network drives are the easiest way to maintain the same data/environment on all nodes.
+When you create a python virtual environment in a shared network drive, all nodes will be able to use the same python executable.

+Additionally, you can put all of your data and code in the shared directory as well.

+Whatever you do, make sure to set the `HF_HOME` environment variable to control where huggingface downloads both datasets and model weights.

 ## Code Diff